featherbear/UNSW-COMP4601/site/content/lectures/implications-of-performance.md

 ## Operational Chaining

-The high-level synthesiser will look at the functions and attempt to reduce the number of clock cycles required by possibly increasing the clock frequency
+The high-level synthesiser will look at the functions and attempt to reduce the number of clock cycles required by possibly increasing the clock frequency.

+As we lengthen the clock period ---> slower clock frequency, then we can pack more functionality per cycle.

 ## Code Hoisting